BeryJu/imagik/README.md

 ## Migrating from pyazo

-If you didn't use Collections in pyazo, you can simple re-use the same Media folder for gopyazo, and all URLs will continue to work.
+If you didn't use Collections in pyazo, you can simple re-use the same Media folder for imagik, and all URLs will continue to work.

-If you did use Collections, use the script below, to mirror your Collection Structure into Filesystem folders, which are used by gopyazo.
+If you did use Collections, use the script below, to mirror your Collection Structure into Filesystem folders, which are used by imagik.

 ```python
 # Execute this in your pyazo installation directory